-Lilla Rose has a low cost of $49.95 party kit.
-Which includes 5 clips, business supplies and your own free website.
+Lilla Rose cost $125 for the enrollment kit.
+Which includes everything shown in the photo and your own free website.

-There is also an add on fast start option with $1,100 worth of product for only $500.
+There is also an add on fast start option for $500 which includes $1,100 worth of product.
 There are many other added benefits to this to get your business going.
 This is the option I signed up with!

 Will I have to keep inventory or make deliveries?

-The start up kit comes with 5 flexi’s of different sizes.
-That is perfect to size people and let them try the flexi clip.
-Customers can order from your website and delivered right to them.
-If you would like to do vendor events you can keep stock to sell from.
+The enrollment kit comes with everything you need to get started.
+That is perfect to show all that Lilla Rose has to offer.
+Customers can order from your website and have it shipped right to them.
+If you would like to do vendor events you can keep an inventory to sell from.

 Will I make money helping others start their business?

-Yes, the consultants you sponsor you make a 10% bonus on their sales.
+Yes, the stylists you sponsor you will make a 10% bonus on their sales.
 You have to be an active seller to earn this bonus.

 Why did you choose this company over other direct sales companies?

 I loved the product.
-Their commission payout is really good.
+Their commission payout is amazing.
 And there are many avenues to sell, home parties, on-line and vendor shows.